CollaborativeRoboticsLab/capabilities2/docs/fabric_setup.md

-# Dependency installation for Prompt Tools Runners
+# Dependency installation for Fabric Runners

 ## Clone packages

 Clone the fabric package same workspace if its not already availabe in the workspace.
-Capabilities2 Fabric Runners are dependent on this package.
+Fabric Runners are dependent on this package.

 ```bash
 cd src